Chitresh-code/DSA_Worksheet/README.md

 ## Create your own Issue

-If you wish to create an issue follow the below link and click on DSA Question Template
+If you wish to create an issue follow the below link and click on DSA Question Template.
 <br>
 [Create Issue!](https://github.com/Chitresh-code/DSA_Worksheet/issues/new/choose)